IsaacSchemm/Crowmask/README.md

         * If the post is at least 24 hours old and the cache is less than an hour old, keep it
         * If a cache refresh was performed on this post within the last 5 minutes, keep it
     * Pull the post from Weasyl
+    * If the post was posted over 24 hours ago, backdate it
     * If the fields we care about have changed, or if the post is deleted:
         * Update or delete our copy
         * Add outbound activities